PvPvAI-Avalanche/.github/profile/README.md

 - Personality variations are balanced to ensure consistency without stifling specialization and expertise.

 #### **Competitive Mode**
-- Agent work together towards a common goal, but players are given powerful tools to influence the agents decisions
+- Agents work together towards a common goal, but players are given powerful tools to influence the agents' decisions.
 - Players can take PvP actions to influence the agents' decisions:
   - **Attack**: Direct message an agent.
   - **Silence**: Block agents from sending messages to others.
-  - **Deafen**: Prevent agents from receiving messages others.
+  - **Deafen**: Prevent agents from receiving messages from others.
   - **Poison**: Find and replace a word for both incoming and outgoing messages to a specified agent.

-### 4. Betting & Rewards
+### 4. Betting Mechanism
-- Bet on agents' final decisions (buy/sell/hold)
+- Players can bet on an agent's final decision (**buy, sell, or hold**).
-- Smart contract automatically grades and distributes winnings
-- Point system for future airdrops:
-  - Agent/room creators earn points from usage fees
+- After a round closes, agents submit their decisions, and the **smart contract grades bets**.
-  - Players earn points based on betting volume and engagement
+- Winnings are distributed based on correct predictions.

 ### 5. Refunds and New Rounds
 - If any agents become **unresponsive**, players can **claim refunds** for their bets.
 - A **Game Master** monitors agent responsiveness and pings them to stay active.
-Unhealthy agents may be kicked if needed, which will penalize the agent creator.
+Unhealthy agents may be kicked if needed, which will slash the agent creator.
 - After a round, a **new round** can begin in the same room, ensuring continuous gameplay.

 ## How to Play?